MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ---
 author: bradben
-description: Build a Q# project that demonstrates Grover's algorithm, one of the canonical quantum algorithms. ms.author: v-benbra ms.date: 08/12/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: tutorial
+description: In this tutorial, you will build a Q# project that demonstrates Grover's search algorithm, one of the canonical quantum algorithms. ms.author: v-benbra ms.date: 11/23/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: tutorial
 no-loc: ['Q#', '$$v']
-title: Run Grover's search algorithm in Q# - Quantum Development Kit
+title: Implement Grover's search algorithm in Q# - Quantum Development Kit
 uid: microsoft.quantum.tutorial-qdk.grovers
 ---

 # Tutorial: Implement Grover's search algorithm in Q\#

-In this tutorial you'll learn to implement Grover's algorithm in Q# to solve search based problems.
+In this tutorial, you'll learn to implement Grover's algorithm in Q# to solve search-based problems.

 Grover's algorithm is one of the most famous algorithms in quantum computing.
 The problem it solves is often referred to as "searching a database", but it's more accurate to think of it in terms of the *search problem*.

-Any search task can be mathematically formulated with an abstract function $f(x)$ that accepts search items $x$.
-If the item $x$ is a solution to the search task, then $f(x)=1$.
+Any search problem can be mathematically formulated with an abstract function $f(x)$ that accepts search items $x$.
+If the item $x$ is a solution to the search problem, then $f(x)=1$.
 If the item $x$ isn't a solution, then $f(x)=0$.
 The search problem consists of finding any item $x_0$ such that $f(x_0)=1$.

 > [!NOTE]
 > This tutorial is intended for people who are already familiar with
-> Grover's algorithm that want to learn how to implement it in Q#.
+> Grover's algorithm and want to learn how to implement it in Q#.
 For a more
-> slow paced tutorial we recommend the Microsoft Learn module [Solve graph
+> introductory tutorial, see the Microsoft Learn module [Solve graph
 > coloring problems by using Grover's
 > search](/learn/modules/solve-graph-coloring-problems-grovers-search/).
-> For a detailed explanation on the theory behind Grover's algorithm, check the conceptual article [Theory of Grover's algorithm](xref:microsoft.quantum.concepts.grovers).
+> For an in-depth explanation of the theory behind Grover's algorithm, see the [Theory of Grover's algorithm](xref:microsoft.quantum.concepts.grovers).

+In this tutorial, you'll learn how to:

+> [!div class="checklist"]
+> - Build quantum oracles that implement classical functions on a quantum computer.
+> - Write a Q# program that uses Grover's algorithm to find factors of an integer.

 ## Prerequisites

 - [Install the Quantum Development Kit (QDK)](xref:microsoft.quantum.install-qdk.overview?tabs=tabid-local#install-the-qdk-and-develop-quantum-applications-locally) using your preferred language and development environment.
 - If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update-qdk) to the latest version.
-- Create a Q# project for either a [Q# application](xref:microsoft.quantum.install-qdk.overview.standalone), with a [Python host program](xref:microsoft.quantum.install-qdk.overview.python), or a [C# host program](xref:microsoft.quantum.install-qdk.overview.cs).
+- Create a Q# project for a [Q# standalone application](xref:microsoft.quantum.how-to.standalone-local) or a [C# host program](xref:microsoft.quantum.how-to.csharp-local), or use a [Python host program](xref:microsoft.quantum.install-qdk.overview.python) in your preferred Python environment.

-## In this tutorial, you'll learn how to:

-> [!div class="checklist"]
+> [!NOTE]
-> - Build quantum oracles that implement classical functions on a quantum computer.
-> - Explain the roles superposition, interference, and entanglement play in building quantum algorithms.
-> - Write a Q# program that uses Grover's algorithm to solve a graph coloring problem.
-> - Recognize the kinds of problems for which Grover's algorithm can offer speedup compared to classical algorithms.
+> To use the optional procedure [Extra: check the statistics with Python](#extra-check-the-statistics-with-python), you will need a Python development environment for Q# set up.
+For more information, see [Set up a Q# and Python environment](xref:microsoft.quantum.install-qdk.overview.python).

 ## Grover's algorithm task

 Given a classical function $f(x):\\{0,1\\}^n \rightarrow\\{0,1\\}$, where $n$ is the bit-size of the search space, find an input $x_0$ for which $f(x_0)=1$.

-To implement Grover's algorithm to solve a problem you need to:
+To implement Grover's algorithm to solve a problem, you need to:

-1. **Transform the problem to the form of a Grover's task:** for example, suppose we want to find the factors of an integer $M$ using Grover's algorithm.
+1. Transform the problem to the form of a **Grover's task**.
+For example, suppose you want to find the factors of an integer $M$ using Grover's algorithm.
 You can transform the integer factorization problem to a Grover's task by creating a function $$f_M(x)=1[r],$$ where $1[r]=1$ if $r=0$ and $1[r]=0$ if $r\neq0$ and $r$ is the remainder of $M/x$.
-This way, the integers $x_i$ that make $f_M(x_i)=1$ are the factors of $M$ and we transformed the problem to a Grover's task.
+This way, the integers $x_i$ that make $f_M(x_i)=1$ are the factors of $M$ and you have transformed the problem to a Grover's task.
-1. **Implement the function of the Grover's task as a quantum oracle:** to implement Grover's algorithm, you need to implement the function $f(x)$ of your Grover's task as a [quantum oracle](xref:microsoft.quantum.concepts.oracles).
+1. Implement the function of the Grover's task as a quantum oracle.
+To implement Grover's algorithm, you need to implement the function $f(x)$ of your Grover's task as a [quantum oracle](xref:microsoft.quantum.concepts.oracles).
-1. **Use Grover's algorithm with your oracle to solve the task:** once you have a quantum oracle, you can plug it into your Grover's algorithm implementation to solve the problem and interpret the output.
+1. Use Grover's algorithm with your oracle to solve the task.
+Once you have a quantum oracle, you can plug it into your Grover's algorithm implementation to solve the problem and interpret the output.

 ## Quick overview of Grover's algorithm

-Suppose there are $N=2^n$ eligible items for the search task and they are indexed by assigning each item an integer from $0$ to $N-1$.
+Suppose there are $N=2^n$ eligible items for the search problem and they are indexed by assigning each item an integer from $0$ to $N-1$.
 The steps of the algorithm are:

 1. Start with a register of $n$ qubits initialized in the state $\ket{0}$.
 1. Prepare the register into a uniform superposition by applying $H$ to each qubit in the register: